Healthy Pumpkin Chocolate Chip Oatmeal Cookies

 - 1/2 cup dried cranberries

 - In a mixing bowl whisk together pumpkin, egg, and vanilla until well combined.
-In a separate bowl, combine flour, oats, sugars, baking powder, baking soda, spices, chocolate chips, and dried cranberries.
+In a separate bowl, combine flour, oats, sugars, baking powder, baking soda, salt, spices, chocolate chips, and dried cranberries.
 Fold together the wet and dry ingredients until just combined - do not overmix.
 The cookie dough will be very thick.
 Taste the dough and add a pinch of salt if needed.

 - Drop by spoonfuls onto cookie sheets and slightly flatten to the shape you want your cookie.
 Bake for 12-14 minutes until lightly browned.
 Allow to cool on the cookie sheet for at least 3 minutes and transfer to a wire rack.
 Cookies stay fresh at room temperature for 3 days in an airtight container.

 Make ahead tip: For longer storage, you can freeze these baked cookies for up to 3 months.
 Thaw overnight in the refrigerator before serving.

 Adapted from my friend Christi @ Love From The Oven

 *Looking for a GF alternative?
 Use almond flour or oat flour instead of the whole wheat or all-purpose flour.

 *Want no refined sugar?
 Try these with 1/2 cup of coconut sugar instead of the listed brown sugar and granulated sugar.
 They're so tasty!

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.